riley0122/riley0122/README.md

 The website I am currently writing ([riley0122.dev](https://riley0122.dev)) is being written with PHP and TypeScript togethere with TailwindCSS.

+I have also started to use ruby, specifically with ruby on rails, and I'm absolutely loving it.

 These are all the tools that I am comfortable with using.
 There might still be some ones that I forgot, but that likely means I don't uset those tools often.

 ### Frontend